 How to Report Illegal Storefronts or Suspected Human Trafficking

-Don’t worry about reporting a place for suspected trafficking.
+Don’t worry about reporting a place for suspected trafficking or sex work.
 Your actions do not automatically get the business in trouble.
 The anti-trafficking groups have specialists to determine what is and isn’t trafficking.
 Your report might be the latest report from multiple consumers on a place or pattern.
 They can’t develop a pattern of trafficking behaviors without the efforts of concerned citizens who file reports.
 Worried about your identity?
 You can choose to be anonymous.

 With your information in hand, investigators apply expert tools and education to make a determination about illegal activities.
 Take piece of mind knowing that your word is not the final word and innocent people and businesses are highly unlikely to get caught up in a series of unfortunate events.

 Do you suspect the business is operating illegally?
 Report it!

 - File A complaint with your local law enforcement.

 - Any place operating without proper business paperwork is suspect to trafficking practices.
 Contact the National Human Trafficking Hotline.

 - The Federal Trade Commission accepts complaints regarding fraud and unfair business practices.

 Report all suspicions to authorities.
 They can assist you with next steps.
 But know in advance it is a very simple process that takes very little time.